THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

 After initializing a trainer, you can train it on the given datasets.

 We are given the training and testing functions for the tasks of graph classification.
-You can also create your own tasks following the similar patterns with ours.
+You can also create your own tasks following similar patterns to ours.

-We provide some interface, and you can easily use them to train or test on the given datasets.
+We provide some interfaces, and you can easily use them to train or test on the given datasets.

 -  Training: ``train()``